LeleDerGrasshalmi/FortniteEndpointsDocumentation/Fortnite/SaveTheWorld/AllowedHomebaseNameCharacters.md

 Method: GET \
 Auth Required: Yes

-The Response contains Numbers (most likely Character Codes) however it is unknown how to use at the moment.
+The response contains the decimal corresponding to a Unicode character